Axelsalamartin/PCA_Analysis_3D_plot/README.md

 # PCA-Analysis-3D-plot

 Creating a PCA analysis of the Iris data set and then create an interactive 3D plot to display the result.
+PS - To get the plotly plot you need to run the notebook cell with your own credentials (reed Important Comment in the book).

 ## What is the point of PCA ( Primary Component Analysis ) ?